 To formally test whether spending changed, I estimate difference-in-difference regressions that use the early switchers as a control group for late switchers.
-Since early switchers are not an exogenous control group and they differ on observables, I perform a reweighting procedure to match early and late switchers based on lagged values of health spending.
-Specifically, I construct vingtiles of lagged health spending for early switchers in 2007, and reweight the late switchers based on their 2007 spending to match the distribution of early switchers.
-Including covariates, there is a 3.5% increase in the first year and a 4.7% increase in the first two years, both of which are statistically indistinguishable from zero (Appendix Table D.9).
-The lower bounds of the 95% confidence intervals rule out decreases of -5.6% and -3.5%, respectively.
+Since early switchers are not an exogenous control group and they differ on observables, I perform a reweighting procedure to match early and late switchers based on lagged

+&lt;sup>20Online Appendix Table D.7 replicates Table 3 and online Appendix Table D.8 replicates Table 4 without controls and show qualitatively similar patterns.